gmile/simple-erd/README.md

 ## Usage

 SimpleERD requires a text file as an input.
-Such file must contained a text, formatted the a special way:
+Input file contains text formatted the following way:

 ```
 [entity_1]